epilz95/mastermind/README.md

 ### Built With

-This project includes quite a few opinionated settings which where made according to our own guidelines.
+This project includes quite a few opinionated settings which were made according to our own guidelines.
 Therefore this template includes:

 * Webpack as module bundler, dev server and build tool